web1221/Super_Store_CRUD/README.md

 #### By _**Angela Weber**_

 ## Description
-  _This application was created to demonstrate concepts of setting up a project using Rails.
-The application allows the user to submit a Product that one can then add reviews to.
-The user can then see all reviews attached to a product.
-The application has full CRUD functionality, you can create, read, update, and delete both products and their reviews._
+  _This application was created to demonstrate concepts of setting up a project using Rails and using Devise for authentication.
+The application allows the an admin account to create, edit, and delete product.
+Users can add reviews to product, but can NOT create, edit or delete products._

 ## Setup/Installation Requirements

 * Copy link from github
 * Open terminal and __git clone__ link
 * __cd__ into project and if you have bundler installed you can run __bundle install__ to install gems
+* Run __rake db:create__
+* Run __rake db:migrate__
+* Run __rake db:test:prepare__ for test datebase

 ## Known Bugs